 One of the biggest barriers employees face when accessing the care they need to pursue parenthood is cost.
-According to the American Pregnancy Association, a single cycle of IVF can cost as much as $17,000 — an amount that can induce anxiety for both employees and employers alike.
+A single cycle of IVF can cost as much as $21,600 — an amount that can induce anxiety for both employees and employers alike.
 Employers are recognizing that fertility benefits can make a difference on their employees' paths to parenthood.

 It's not uncommon for employers to feel that a large benefit offering is a must in order to help employees with the high cost of fertility care.
 However, Carrot’s flexible plans allow organizations to customize their fertility package to meet employee needs without breaking the bank — and even flex with your company as it grows over time.
 Here’s a few reasons why you should consider adding fertility benefits to your company’s benefit package — no matter what your budget.